“The Proof is in the Dough”

 How Many Times Do You Punch Down Pizza Dough?

-After your dough doubles in size, with your fist gently punch it down so that the gasses are released from the dough.
+After your dough doubles in size, gently punch it down with your fist so that the gasses are released from the dough.

-Usually, 1 to 2 gentle punches are enough to degas the dough.
+Usually, 1 to 2 gentle punches are enough to degas the dough.ย

 Do you Knead Pizza Dough After it Rises?

-After the dough has risen, and you have degassed it, turn it out onto a lightly floured work surface and knead it by hand about 1-2 times.
+After the dough has risen and you have degassed it, turn it out onto a lightly floured work surface and knead it by hand about 1-2 times.

 Step 4- Shape into Doughballs